An integral role

 You are encouraged to break your academic studies and take an industrial placement in your third year (sandwich course).
 During this placement you can start to put your newly acquired skills into practice.
 This is an opportunity to understand the way industry functions and to gain an appreciation of the priorities of the commercial environment.
 You have to propose the company where you would like to work for a year and we have to approve your industrial placement to ensure this activity is adequate and profitable for you.

-Some modules include field work and site visits, which may be residential or outside the United Kingdom, ranging from three to five days.
-These are organised by the Division and students are required to make a contribution towards the cost.
+Some modules include field work and site visits.
+There may be field trips organised which may be residential or outside the United Kingdom, ranging from three to five days.
+These are organised by the Division and students may be required to contribute towards the cost.
+If outside the UK, students will be advised of any visa or passport requirements.

 One day visits to construction sites and other installations are arranged on a regular basis.
 See some of our recent site visits.